 Most 0% balance transfer cards charge transfer fees - typically around 3% of the debt you’re moving.

 So for example, if you’re transferring £1,000 of debt, you’re likely to be charged a transfer fee of around £30.

-This doesn’t necessarily mean the card is bad value (the transfer fee may well be far less than the interest you would otherwise have had to pay) but it’s important to understand that this sort of transfer isn’t completely free.
+This doesn’t necessarily mean the card is bad value (the transfer fee is usually far less than the interest you would otherwise have had to pay) but it’s important to understand that this sort of transfer isn’t completely free.

 A short-term solution

 The interest-free periods offered by 0% balance transfer cards don’t last forever.
-At the time of writing, the longest interest-free period (offered by two cards) lasts for 22 months.
+At the time of writing, the longest interest-free period (offered by two cards) lasts for up to 30 months.

 You need to make sure you can clear the full balance on the card before the 0% period ends, as a high rate of interest will then start to apply.

 If you’re not confident you’ll be able to clear your debt within the 0% timescale, think about taking out a long-term, low rate balance transfer card instead.